axelv/pydantic-fhir-extensions/README.md

 # FHIR Extensions as Python properties

-This repository is a POC that demonstrates how you can access [FHIR extensions] as Python properties when utilizing Pydantic as FHIR/JSON validation engine.
+This repository contains a POC that demonstrates how you can access [FHIR extensions](https://www.hl7.org/fhir/extensibility.html) as Python properties when utilizing Pydantic as FHIR/JSON validation engine.

 Using simple type annotations, the extensions on FHIR Elements are automatically validated and converted to Python properties.